 Our Research Mission

-Internet Infrastructure Security, Routing Security, Reliability of Network Protocols (BGP, TCP, DNS, OpenDNP3, Modbus, etc.), DDoS Mitigation, Exploiting Economic Incentives on the Internet, Network Infrastructure Measurement, Content Delivery Networks (CDNs), Critical Infrastructure Security, and more.
+Systems Security, Internet Infrastructure Security, Routing Security, Reliability of Network Protocols (BGP, TCP, DNS, OpenDNP3, Modbus, etc.), DDoS Mitigation and New Attacks, Exploiting Economic Incentives on the Internet, Internet Measurement, Content Delivery Networks (CDNs), Security Analytics and Machine Learning for Security Problems, Critical Infrastructure Security, and more.

 Privacy and Anonymity